Happy new year to everyone!

 There are a lot of smart things these days and most of them were really expensive, but I found some alternatives that are really good.

-As mentioned this is a back log post and all the things I’ll mention here are still working and being used in a daily basis.
-Now let’s go to through the list!
+As mentioned this is a backlog post and all the things I’ll mention here are still working and being used on a daily basis.
+Now let’s go through the list!

 Smart Voice Assistant

-Your might be so familiar with Siri and Hey, Google because they’re built in on your phones but not everyone uses it for smart home purposes.
-We usually use it for asking the weather, the meaning of something or just for it to beatbox.
+You might be so familiar with Siri and Hey, Google because they’re built-in on your phones but not everyone uses them for smart home purposes.
+We usually use it for asking about the weather, the meaning of something, or just for it to beatbox.
 But these smart assistants are capable of starting off your smart home.

 I was using Google assistant on my phone to control our lights and plugs but I’m quite annoyed in unlocking my phone before it can do something that’s why I purchased the Amazon Echo Dot(which I have reviewed in the past).
 It allows me to really do voice commands hands-free and my kids enjoyed it a lot.
 However, when I was away, the speaker of it got broken, I’m not sure if someone dropped it but no one would tell me.
 The good thing is I can still connect it to Bluetooth speakers and it still picks up voice commands.